-It’s day 7 of our 30 Days of Cozy and today Pam from Made with a Twist bring us this reversible infinity super scarf crochet pattern called Polly.
+It’s day 7 of our 30 Days of Cozy and today Pam from Made with a Twist brings us this reversible infinity super scarf crochet pattern called Polly.
 OK, first off, let’s be honest…Pam from Made with a Twist is me, Pam from Crochetpreneur.
 So, I’ll just write in the first person, K?

-When I first designed the Polly Reversible Beanie, I wanted to create a hat that had multiple uses and could be styled multiple ways.
+When I first designed the Polly Reversible Beanie, I wanted to create a hat that had multiple uses and could be styled in multiple ways.
 So, I created a hat that was reversible, could be worn slouchy or with the brim rolled up and with or without a pompom.
 One hat, eight ways….thus the name Poly….or Polly, just to be cheeky.

 The free pattern for the Polly Beanie is over on the Made with a Twist blog, by the way.

 Anyway, as I was deciding what to design for this project I thought a companion piece would be perfect.
 So, I created the Polly Reversible Infinity Super Scarf crochet pattern….how’s that for a mouthful?!

 The super scarf is a two-toned scarf that is crocheted in different stitches on each side to create a piece with varied texture and aesthetic…and it looks amazing on.
 Just slip it over your head, twist, and go.
 The double-layer fabric keeps you warm and cozy all day long in even the harshest of weather and it looks great, too!